 - Long-term investment perspective

 - Diversified portfolios

 - Focus on efficient markets and cost-effective management

-- Risk management adapted to the Company's long-term financial risk within regulatory limits
+- Risk management adapted to the Company's regulatory framework and financial obligations

-- Active corporate social responsibility
+- Sustainable investments

 KLP's market risk is made up of equity risk, property risk, interest rate risk, credit risk, concentration risk and currency risk.
-The gross capital requirement for market risk under Solvency II as at 31.12.2023 was estimated at NOK 142 billion, allowing for the diversification effect between the various asset classes.
+The gross capital requirement for market risk under Solvency II as at 31.12.2024 was estimated at NOK 149 billion, allowing for the diversification effect between the various asset classes.
 KLP's property portfolio is organised into limited companies, and the property portfolio is stressed according to changes in the regulations as part of the property module when calculating the capital requirement.
-Net capital requirements (after using buffer capital etc.) related to market risk were NOK 5.2 billion at 31.12.2023.
+Net capital requirements (after using buffer capital etc.) related to market risk were NOK 5.3 billion at 31.12.2024.